mitsuba-renderer/enoki/docs/basics.rst

 Most of the parameters can be omitted: if ``Size`` is not specified, the implementation chooses the largest value that is natively supported by the target hardware.
-The ``Approx`` and ``Mode`` template parameters only make sense when dealing with floating point types.
-In that case, approximate math is activated by default.
+The ``Approx`` parameter specifies whether Enoki's vectorized math library should be used for transcendental function evaluations such as ``exp()``, ``cos()``, as opposed to serializing those evaluations through the standard C math library.

+The vectorized math library is slightly more approximate, though this is generally negligible (the average relative error is < 1 ULP for most functions---see the :ref:`reference <transcendental-accuracy>` for details.
 The default rounding mode :any:`RoundingMode::Default` means that the library won't interfere with the hardware's currently selected rounding mode.
+Note that the last two parameters only make sense when dealing with floating point types.

 Initializing, reading, and writing data
 ---------------------------------------